 When it comes to adding plants in your classroom, there’s no question there are plenty of benefits.
 The best plants for the classroom can end up teaching students responsibility, being worked into your science lessons, and of course, just add a little greenery on dull winter days.

-Have you been wondering which plants are best for the classroom, but can’t get around to doing the research to find out?
-Bringing a little greenery into the classroom or office provide a host of wellness benefits that are hard to argue with.
-Research into workplace environments has shown that there are measurable associations between the presence of indoor plants and increased productivity, reduced stress and reduced time off with sickness.
-Even NASA explore the best and worst indoor plants for helping to improve air quality should humans ever need to live in a “sealed” environment on another planet!
+Research into workplace environments has shown that there are measurable associations between the presence of indoor plants and increased productivity, reduced stress, and reduced time off with sickness.
+Even NASA has explored the best and worst indoor plants for helping to improve air quality — on the off chance that we humans ever need to live in a “sealed” environment on another planet.

 The Best Classroom Plants

 Not only are jade plants easy to take care of, but they are also known to be symbols of good luck!
 Considered a succulent, you certainly don’t want to let a jade plant dry out, but these plants have a thick woody stem with rubbery leaves that hold onto water so you don’t have to worry if you forget to do it before you leave for a long weekend.